STRANJaR/STRANJaR/README.md

-- 👋 Hi, I’m @STRANJaR
+- 👋 Hi, I’m Rohit Shrivastav.
 - 👀 I’m interested in Coding & Development.
 - 🌱 I’m currently learning JavaScript, React and much more !
 - 💞️ I’m looking to collaborate on..